Vishavjit-Khinda/IIOT-Wafer-Manufacturing/README.md

 DB_CONFIG = {
     'host': 'localhost',
     'port': 5432,
-    'database': 'final_project1',
-    'user': 'postgres',
+    'database': 'Your database name',     # ← change this 'user': 'postgres',
-    'password': 'YOUR_PASSWORD_HERE'  # ← Change this
+    'password': 'Your database password'  # ← Change this }
-}
 ```